 If your child has additional needs or special educational needs (SEN), a support plan could help.
-This might be an education, health and care plan (EHCP) or an individual education plan (IEP).
+This might be:

-IEPs and EHCPs focus on your child’s individual needs, to help them reach their full potential.
-Here’s what you need to know about getting support.
+IEPs and EHC plans focus on your child’s individual needs, to help them reach their full potential.

-Your child may have special educational needs or additional needs if they experience:
+Your child may have SEND or additional needs if they experience:

 Legally, a child has SEN if they have a learning difficulty or a disability that needs special educational provision.